© Maxime d'Angeac & Martin Darzacq for Orient Express, Accor - Train exterior day

 Design

-Proposed and initiated by l’art en plus, the partnerships agreement signed with one of the world’s most prestigious art and design schools, ENSAD (École Nationale Supérieure des Arts Décoratifs) in Paris, crystallized the second part of the strategy to share the Renaissance of the Orient Express, with a particular focus on young talent, prescribers and professionals.
-A dedicated educational program, designed and implemented in collaboration with the teaching staff as part of the 2023-2024 academic year, invited 3rd year students in the Textile and Material Design department to reflect on the know-how and crafts (industrial and artisanal) involved in a railway transport and, more broadly, to conduct a global reflection on mobility with regard to current social and climatic issues.
-The projects proposed by the students – motifs, materials, concepts, etc. – will be exhibited and shared with a wide audience.
+Following an initial phase of analysis and reflection carried out in collaboration with Orient Express teams, l’art en plus devised a strategy for “revealing” the major stages in the train’s rebirth through several major themes, activation components and strategic partnerships with prestigious institutions and events.
+The agency coordinated the creation of archives and editorial content (texts, photos, videos of workshop visits and interviews, etc.), and initiated the signature of a first partnership agreement with one of the most prestigious art and design schools, the École Nationale Supérieure des Arts Décoratifs in Paris, to share the Renaissance of the Orient Express with young talent, prescribers and professionals.
+A dedicated educational program is put in place in collaboration with the faculty for the 2023-2024 academic year, inviting 3rd-year students in the Textile and Material Design department to reflect on the know-how and crafts (industrial and artisanal) involved in a railway transport and, more broadly, to conduct a global reflection on mobility with regard to current social and climatic issues.